daguilarm/belich-env-manager/README.md

 It allows you to read, write, and update environment variables with ease, including support for comments and automatic backups.

+> **Warning:** This package is currently in a **beta stage**.
+The `main` branch contains the latest beta version.
+While it aims to be stable, please use it with caution in production environments and ensure you have backups.
+We appreciate any feedback or bug reports during this phase.

 ## Features

 *   **Read and Parse**: